-✓ Before the Flood Establish an evacuation plan that includes specific evacuation procedures, including routes and exits.
+~ Before the Flood Establish an evacuation plan that includes specific evacuation procedures, including routes and exits.
 Review disaster recovery plan with team, and key employees.
-Incorporate the impact of any operations and workforce modifications arising from COVID-19 that may be present at your facilities, such as an increase in temporary workers, changes to or increases in shift schedules, increase in numbers of employees working remotely or on modified schedules, as well as workers quarantined due to COVID-19 exposure or infection.
+Incorporate the impact of any operations and workforce modifications arising from COVID-19 that may be present at your facilities, such as an increase in temporary workers, changes to or increases in shift schedules, increase in numbers of employees working remotely or on modified schedules, as well as workers not yet vaccinated or are impacted by COVID-19 exposure or infection.
 Consider the potential increase in construction contract workers at your facilities for the installation of COVID-19 related safety partitions or modified workspaces.
 Take all necessary steps to prevent the release of dangerous chemicals that might be stored on your property, including highly combustible supplies of hand sanitizer - locate main gas and electrical shut-offs and anchor all fuel tanks.
 Postpone any receipt of goods deliveries, couriers, etc. Contact insurance broker, discuss policy, engage with a restoration contractor etc. Establish emergency communication method (Alert Notification System, phone tree, etc.); identify meeting place and time for all key employees in Crisis Management Team, and ensure location has been modified or retrofitted as appropriate to accommodate any social distancing requirements, as well as equipped with adequate supplies of PPE and hand sanitizers; create voicemail for when evacuated, or out of office, etc. Update disaster recovery kits and begin crisis backup procedures.
 Maintain accurate inventory of product on site.
 Use plugs to prevent floodwater from backing up into sewer drains, or install flood vents/or flood proof barriers.
 Stay tuned to local media & community messaging.
 Raise elevators to the 2nd floor and turn off.
 Move valuable records and equipment to the second floor.
 Consider your business phones and redirection to cell phones, an answering service, or Google Voice.
 Unplug electrical items before leaving.
 Ensure that your staff are familiar with the key flood terms: Flood Watch - Flooding is possible.
 Tune into NOAA Weather Radio, commercial radio, or television for information.
 Flash Flood Watch - Flash flooding is possible.
 Be prepared to move to higher ground; listen to NOAA Weather Radio, commercial radio, or television for information.
 Flood Warning - Flooding is occurring or will occur soon; if advised to evacuate, do so immediately.
 Flash Flood Warning - A flash flood is occurring; seek higher ground on foot immediately

 ✓ During the Flood Life safety is paramount.
 Begin next phase of your business continuity plan.
 Send non-critical staff home.
 Stay tuned to local media evacuate when required.
-Take cell phones, charger, critical hardware, and emergency kits with you. ✓ After the Flood Listen for news reports to learn whether the community's water supply is safe to drink.
+Take cell phones, charger, critical hardware, and emergency kits with you.

+✓ After the Flood Listen for news reports to learn whether the community's water supply is safe to drink.
 Avoid floodwaters; water may be contaminated by oil, gasoline, or raw sewage - water may also be electrically charged from underground or downed power lines.
-Be aware of areas where floodwaters have receded, roads may have weakened and could collapse under the weight of а саг.
+Be aware of areas where floodwaters have receded, roads may have weakened and could collapse under the weight of a car.
 Clean and disinfect everything that got wet, mud left from floodwater can contain sewage and harmful chemicals.
 Implement disaster recovery plan, and monitor local authorities' communication.
 Contact employees via determined method of communication and discuss next steps.
-Contact your insurance broker and your restoration contractor. ✓ Your People Ensure you have an emergency communication plan in place prior to the storm, evacuation, or threat.
-Have all employees, vendors, and client contact information on hand.
-During evacuation have a central point of contact for all employees, and ensure you know where your employees are located, especially in light of any modifications in work arrangements made to address issues and requirements arising - from the COVID-19 pandemic.
+Contact your insurance broker and your restoration contractor.

+~ Your People Ensure you have an emergency communication plan in place prior to the storm, evacuation, or threat.Have all employees, vendors, and client contact information on hand.
 Following the flood, notify all critical people of next steps, based on damage.